paastech-cloud/docs/Architecture.md

 For now, it is not scalable, as the git repositories are stored on the host machine.
 In future version, the storage could be moved to a dedicated storage server, a distrubuted storage system or a bucket storage system.

 In that sense, to prepare for future versions, the git controller is a **separated component** from the rest of the application, designed to be **stateless**, and only stores the repositories on the host machine.
-It does not store any information about the repositories, and only uses the project's id to name the repository's directory.
+It does not store any information about the repositories, and only uses the **Project's id** to name the repository's directory.
 This way, the git controller can be scaled horizontally, and, if needed, the repositories can be stored on a dedicated storage server after adding a layer of authorization.

 Since it is separated it needs to communicate with the rest of the application.
 It was achieved using [gRPC](https://grpc.io/), which is a high performance RPC framework.
 It is used to create a bidirectional stream between the git controller and the rest of the application.
 The git controller can then receive commands from the rest of the application, and send back the result of the command.